Chapter 6: Syntax

-- Two arguments (subject and direct object); one object.
+- A transitive predicate takes two arguments (subject and direct object); one object.

-- Three arguments (subject, direct object, and indirect object); two objects.
+- A ditransitive predicate takes three arguments (subject, direct object, and indirect object); two objects.

 Arguments can be classified in at least two ways: their position in the sentence, and how they’re related to the predicate (are they the actor, the thing acted upon, etc).
-For now we will focus on the position of arguments, with diagnostics specific to English.
-Later in this chapter we will return to classifying arguments based on their role in an event.
+For now we’ll focus on the position of arguments, with diagnostics specific to English.
+Later in this chapter, in 6.10 Arguments and thematic roles, we’ll return to classifying arguments based on their role in the event.

 - Direct object

-- Usually appears after the verb in English.
+- Objects usually appear after the verb in English.
 If the direct object is a pronoun, it is in accusative case (me, us, you, him, her, it, them)

 - Indirect object:

-- Only appears when a verb has three arguments.
-Generally the recipient of the direct object.
-Sometimes (not always) marked by “to” (or another preposition); if it is a pronoun, in accusative case (but in languages that have dative case, often in dative case)
+- With ditransitive verbs, the indirect object is often the recipient of the direct object.
+The indirect object is often (not always) marked by “to” (or another preposition); if it is a pronoun, it is in accusative case (but in languages that have dative case, often in dative case)

-Now that we’ve looked at grammatical terminology relating to predicates and arguments within sentences, let’s talk about terminology for sentences as a whole.
-First, we can classify sentences according to their function—whether we use the sentence to make a statement, ask a question, or give a command.
+Now that we’ve looked at grammatical terminology relating to predicates and arguments within sentences, let’s talk about terminology for sentences and clauses as a whole.
+First, we can classify them according to their function—whether they are used to make a statement, ask a question, or give a command.

-- Statements.
-Things that can be true or false.
+- Declarative clauses are statements, things that can be true or false.

-- Yes-No questions (For example: Did Romil watch a movie?)
+- Yes-No questions, like: Did Romil watch a movie?

-- Content questions: (For example: What did Romil watch?)
+- Content questions, like: What did Romil watch?